 Custom Gasket Manufacturing

-Gaskets are components fabricated from various types of flat sheet of soft material including cork, rubber, silicone, foam, felt, plastic, vegetable fiber, and more.
-Unlike seals which are used to form a seal between two rotating components to prevent the leakage of fluid, gaskets are used on static components to act as spacers or to control or dampen noise and vibration, or to prevent leaks.
+Gaskets are components fabricated from various types of flat sheet of soft material, including cork, rubber, silicone, foam, felt, plastic, vegetable fiber, and more.
+Unlike seals used to form a seal between two rotating components to prevent fluid leakage, gaskets are used on static components to act as spacers, control or dampen noise and vibration, or prevent leaks.

-What Are the Different Types of Gaskets and What Are They Used For?
+What Are the Different Types of Gaskets & What Are They Used For?

-Precision gaskets that provide resistance to corrosion and used for high-temperature and high-pressure applications.
+- Spiral Wound Gaskets: Precision gaskets that provide resistance to corrosion and are used for high-temperature and high-pressure applications.

-Includes gaskets that are designed to perform specific functions such as resistance to temperature, chemicals or pressure.
+- Gaskets Used for Function: Includes gaskets designed to perform specific functions such as resistance to temperature, chemicals, or pressure.

-Fabricated from flexible graphite material used for applications requiring resistance to corrosion, chemicals, and heat or fire.
+- Grafoil Gaskets: Fabricated from flexible graphite material for applications requiring corrosion resistance, chemicals, and heat or fire.

-Includes gaskets made from various materials including silicone, EDPM and open-cell or closed-cell sponge.
-They provide temperature resistance, toughness and flexibility and are used for pipes, automotive applications, heat exchangers, and mechanical applications.
+- Rubber Gaskets: Includes gaskets made from silicone, EDPM, and open-cell or closed-cell sponge.
+Rubber gaskets provide temperature resistance, toughness, and flexibility and are used for pipes, automotive applications, heat exchangers, and more.

-Provide heat tolerance and are commonly used for applications requiring resistance to water, grease, oil or gasoline.
+- Cork & Vegetable Fiber Gaskets: Provide heat tolerance and are commonly used for applications requiring resistance to water, grease, oil, or gasoline.

 Custom Fabricated Gaskets in Any Shape or Size

-Ace Seal uses state of the art manufacturing equipment that allows us to offer quality rubber gaskets with quick turnaround and little to no tooling charges for most designs.
-Using customers’ specifications, we can supply rubber gaskets in any size and shape, to meet the requirements of any application.
-In addition to the standard rubbers available in the market, alternative material choices include Closed Cell Foam & Sponge, Grafoil (flexible graphite) Gaskets, Gasket Paper, Compressed Non-Asbestos and many more.
+Ace Seal uses state-of-the-art manufacturing equipment to produce quality rubber gaskets with quick turnaround times and little-to-no tooling charges on most orders.
+Using customers’ specifications, we can supply rubber gaskets in any size, shape, and material to meet the requirements of any application.

 Our Custom Gasket Manufacturing Processes